Kirtimukha: Origin and characteristics

-This monstrous face with bulging eyes sits also as an embellishment over the lintel of the gate to the inner sanctum in many Hindu temples signifying the reabsorption that marks the entry into the temple.
+This fierce face with bulging eyes sits also as an embellishment over the lintel of the gate to the inner sanctum in many Hindu temples signifying the reabsorption that marks the entry into the temple.
 In Dravidian architecture and elsewhere it tops gavaksha (kudu, nasi) motifs.
 Mostly it is only a face, indeed very often only the upper jaw and top of the face is visible, although in some places its arms are portrayed as well.
 The motif can also sometimes be found in Shiva's matted hair.

 Some authors have compared the Kirtimukha with the Greek myth of Ouroboros.